51Degrees/documentation/src/devicedetection/features/useragentclienthints/requiredUachHeaders.md

 # Background

 51Degrees groups properties associated with the request by ‘component’.
 The components 51Degrees recognize are hardware device, platform (operating system), browser, and crawler.

 The User-Agent header contains information relating to all four of these components.
-User Agent Client Hints values are different in that they relate to varying numbers of components.
+User-Agent Client Hints values are different in that they relate to varying numbers of components.
 For example, the Sec-CH-UA-Model header only relates to the hardware device component.

 However, multiple UA-CH values are sometimes needed to fully identify a component.
-Apple devices running Chrome will not populate the Sec-CH-UA-Model header, so that won't help give us an answer to the hardware component.
+For example, Apple devices running Chrome will not populate the Sec-CH-UA-Model header, so that won't help give us an answer to the hardware component.
 Instead, we need the Sec-CH-UA-Platform header, which can at least tell us that this is an iOS device.

 We concatenate the various UA-CH headers that are needed to identify a component to create ‘pseudo-headers’.
 These are then used internally to perform the detection.

 @anchor UACH_Http_Headers_Pseudoheaders